ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/what-are-operations.js.markdown

   By default, operations work on the default database defined in the DocumentStore.
   However, common operations & maintenance operations can operate on a different database by using the [forDatabase](../../client-api/operations/how-to/switch-operations-to-a-different-database) method.
 * __Transaction scope__:
-  Most operations execute as a single-node transaction which then replicates to the other nodes in the database-group.
+  Operations execute as a single-node transaction.
+  If needed, data will then replicate to the other nodes in the database-group.
-  Some operations such as _RestoreBackupOperation_ are server-wide and execute on all nodes.
-  See the specific operation description for the details.
 * __Background operations__:
   Some operations may take a long time to complete and can be awaited for completion.
   Learn more [below](../../client-api/operations/what-are-operations#wait-for-completion).